-- If a department chooses to wait until after the 3-year migration window that UofT Telecom Services has planned, that department will incur significant phone line cancellation fees.
-One of the benefits of a department migrating their Bell Centrex lines during the 3-year window is that cancellation costs are averaged out for all phone lines migrated so as not to disadvantage early adopters or reward late adopters.
+- If a department has chosen to wait until after the 3-year migration window that UofT Telecom Services has planned, that department will incur significant phone line cancellation fees.
+One of the benefits of a department migrating their Bell Centrex lines during the 3-year window was that cancellation costs are averaged out for all phone lines migrated so as not to disadvantage early adopters or reward late adopters.
 Those costs are rolled into the interim monthly fee for the VoIP service.

 The company supplying VoIP services to the U of T community is BroadConnect Telecom.

 Telecommunications is a central cost recovery unit which provides a wide variety of services to departments.
 The Telecom Admin fee covers the staffing and operating costs of this unit.